 The exact solution gives a similar expression except for a numerical prefactor in the above equation.
 Thus we know roughly what the horizon size would be, and a black hole will form if the impact parameter in the collision is smaller, than this horizon size.
-Then the particles that collided will form a black hole with mass $M{BH} = \sqrt{s}$ , and the cross section as we have seen is roughly the geometric cross section corresponding to the horizon size of a given collision energy
+Then the particles that collided will form a black hole with mass $M{BH} = \sqrt{s}$, and the cross section

-$$\sigma \sim \pi r_H^2 \sim \frac{1}{M{Pl}^2} \left(\frac{M{BH}}{M}\right)^{\frac{2}{n+1}}.$$ (2.65)
+$$\sigma \sim \pi r_H^2 \sim \frac{1}{M{Pl}^2} (\frac{M{BH}}{M})^{\frac{2}{n+1}}$$ (2.65)

-The cross section would thus be of order $1/\text{TeV}^2 \sim 400$ pb, and the LHC would produce about $10^7$ black holes per year!
+The cross section would thus be of order $1/\text{TeV}^2 \sim 400$ pb, and the LHC would produce about 10^7 black holes per year!
 These black holes would not be stable, but decay via Hawking radiation.
 This has the features that every particle would be produced with an equal probability in a spherical distribution.
 In the SM there are 60 particles, out of which there are 6 leptons, and one photon.
 Thus about 10 percent of the time the black hole would decay into leptons, 2 percent of time into photons, and 5 percent into neutrinos, which would be observed as missing energy.
 These would be very specific signatures of black hole production at the LHC.
-For black hole production in cosmic rays see [32].
+For black hole production in cosmic rays see [31].

-3. Various Models with Flat Extra Dimensions
+3 Various Models with Flat Extra Dimensions

 In the previous section we have discussed theories with large extra dimensions: the motivation, basic idea, some calculational tools and some of the most interesting consequences.
-In this section we will consider some topics that are related to flat extra dimensions (that is theories where the gravitational background along the extra dimension is flat, as compared to the warped extra dimensional scenario discussed in the following two sections).
+In this section we will consider some topics that are related to flat extra dimensions (that is theories where the gravitational background along the extra dimension is flat, as compared to the warped extra dimensional scenario discussed in the following two lectures).

 These models do not necessarily assume that the size of the extra dimension is as large as in the large extra dimension scenario discussed previously.
-The first model, theories with split fermions will still be closely related to large extra dimensions.
-The other two examples: mediation of supersymmetry breaking via extra dimensions and symmetry breaking via orbifold compactifications will be models of their own, usually in a supersymmetric context, and thus in those models we will not assume the presence of large extra dimensions at all.
+The first model, theories with split fermions will still be closely related to large extra dimensions, while the other two examples: mediation of supersymmetry breaking via extra dimensions and symmetry breaking via orbifold compactifications will be models of their own, usually in a supersymmetric context, and thus in those models we will not assume the presence of large extra dimensions at all.

-3.1.
-Split fermions, proton decay and flavor hierarchy
+3.1 Split fermions, proton decay and flavor hierarchy

-If there are indeed large extra dimensions, and the scale of gravity is of order $M \sim \text{TeV}$ , then one has to confront the following issue.
-It is usually a wellaccepted fact that quantum gravity generically breaks all global symmetries (but not the gauge symmetries), and therefore if one is assuming that a theory has a global symmetry, one can only do this up to symmetry breaking operators suppressed by the scale of quantum gravity.
+If there are indeed large extra dimensions, and the scale of gravity is of order $M \sim$ TeV, then one has to confront the following issue.
+It is usually a well-accepted fact that quantum gravity generically breaks all global symmetries (but not the gauge symmetries), and therefore if one is assuming that a theory has a global symmetry, one can only do this up to symmetry breaking operators suppressed by the scale of quantum gravity.
 However, this would generically cause problems with proton decay.
 In the SM baryon number is an accidental global symmetry of the Lagrangian (this means that every renormalizable operator consistent with gauge invariance also conserves baryon number, without having to explicitly require that).
-However, one can easily write down nonrenormalizable operators that do violate baryon number, and would give rise to proton decay.
+However, one can easily write down non-renormalizable operators that do violate baryon number, and would give rise to proton decay.
 However, in the SM if there is no new physics up to some high scale (the GUT or the Planck scales) then these operators are expected to be suppressed by this large scale, and proton decay could be sufficiently suppressed.